 The overarching goal of Uniswap is to have users, like you, handle the governance of the exchange.
 This means that users will help the exchange's future by voting if they have staked any of the Uniswap tokens.
 As far as decentralized exchanges go, you can't go wrong with the DEX that brought decentralized exchanges to the forefront.
 Since then, many exchanges have straight-up copied Uniswap's model because of its success and open-source code.

 Uniswap V3 has also recently been launched, bettering Uniswap's capital efficiency, execution and infrastructure.
 The Uniswap protocol keeps evolving, so even though other protocols with a similar interface have come to challenge Uniswap, the Uniswap team has managed to keep their platform fresh for users.

 Although gas fees on the Ethereum blockchain will lower soon, MDEX has managed to eclipse Uniswap in market cap volume when you take both MDEX and MDEX (BSC) market cap volumes into account.
-MDEX are not shy to declare themselves already as ‘the largest DeFi ecosystem’.
-For only being in existence since January 2021, with the MDEX (BSC) only coming out in April 2021, MDEX has already become, arguably the largest decentralized exchange in the world.
+MDEX is not shy to declare itself already as the largest DeFi ecosystem.
+For only being in existence since January 2021, with the MDEX (BSC) only coming out in April 2021, MDEX has already become arguably the largest decentralized exchange in the world.
 Both of their blockchains have over $1 billion in market cap.

 MDEX could have been first on this list, as its success in such a short amount of time has been immense, but the nod goes to Uniswap for being so influential and still so relevant in the space.
 It might make users uneasy that MDEX was created by Huobi, a centralized entity, whereas Uniswap was created as a decentralized entity, with no ICO, from the start.